Snip-X/anonymizer/README.md

 ```

 #### Working with remote database dump
 In the example below, the database dump file is stored on a remote server with an IP address of `1.2.3.4` and ssh port of `5022`.
 The ssh user's name is `anonymizer`, the directory on remote host with the database dump is `/path/to/database/dump/`.
-In this case, let's assume that we need to add `--rsync-path=\"sudo rsync\"` option to our rsync dump download command.
+In this case, let's assume that we need to add `--rsync-path=\"sudo rsync\"` option to our rsync dump download command.Timeout is the maximum execution time for one query.

 ```
 "dump_server": {
     "host": "10.15.4.254",
     "user": "anonymizer",
     "port": "5022",
+    "timeout" : "3600",
     "passphrase": "",
     "path": "/media/drbd0/backup/sqldump/sqldump",
     "rsync_options": "--rsync-path=\"sudo rsync\""